stephenjohnlimb/boot2/AgileDevelopment.md

 ```

 ### The first story is complete on to the next.
-This now meets the needs for the first paragraph.
+This meets the needs for the first paragraph.
 Now we can work on the next story, that story is the business logic.

 Just to recap the business logic is: